Nollywood Remakes: Now A Current Trend

 The Reign of Abiku (1986) or more commonly remembered as Abiku is not a full length film but a one-off short T. V drama that aired on NTA.
 Written by Sola Osofisan and produced and directed by Tade Ogidan, former child actress Farida Sanusi played Omotara, an only child of a couple who, unknown to them, is an abiku, (the Yoruba word for 'a child born to die' - a changeling who dies, then reborn, only to die again, constantly repeating the circle), visited at night by her fellow abikus from the spirit world.
 After she's unable to prevent her father's death, her time with her mother draws closer to an end, but she's rescued via a timely intervention.
 Winning several awards at the 1986 editon of the Nigerian Festival of Television Programmes (NIFETEP), this classic can be remade as a full length film today with additional characters and scenes and of course up to date visual effects.

 Hostages and Hostages 2 (1997) was Tade Ogidan's first full length film, released in 1997.
 Tope Idowu and Ofuafo Otomewo played Tony and Fatima; an orphaned boy and a daughter of wealthy parents (Yomi Obileye and Ebele Okaro), who fall in love.
 When Fatima tells Tony her marriage to another man is being arranged, Tony abducts her out of desperation and a long chain of events begins.
 Idowu and Otomewo had zero chemistry, and Otomewo's acting was mostly wooden.
-Antar Laniyan's villainous character was rather over the top, the late Mohammed Danjuma was, in retrospect, played a not funny stereotype, even though his character was supposed to be the comic relief and several scenes were unnecessary dragged, which should have ended up at the cutting floor.
+Antar Laniyan's villainous character was over the top, the late Mohammed Danjuma was, in retrospect, played a not funny stereotype, even though his character was supposed to be the comic relief and several scenes were unnecessary dragged, which should have ended up on the cutting floor.
 The final scene was nail biting but the final shot left open ended, we could have at least been treated to a wedding!

 After School Hours (1998) which was directed by Ifeanyi Onyeohor and released in 1998, starred Zo Queen Nwanga, a possessed school girl who murders several classmates and a teacher, causing panic and fear in the school.
 The horror mystery ended in a cliff hanger, Sandra giving her chilling last line, "when it is 1 p.m, I will tell you everything you need to know...after school hours." but a sequel never materialised.